The Maya Triadic Architectural Complex

 Ancient Maya Solar Observatories

-Stages for community-wide ritual and celebration Structure E-VII-sub Uaxactun, Guatemala By 500 B.C., in the Middle Preclassic Period, there were numerous large architectural assemblages throughout the central lowlands of Guatemala and Mexico.
+Performance Stages for ritual and community-wide events Structure E-VII-sub Uaxactun, Guatemala By 500 B.C., in the Middle Preclassic Period, there were numerous large architectural assemblages throughout the central lowlands of Guatemala and Mexico.
 At first, they appeared to function solely as line-of-site markers of the sun’s solstice and equinox turning points.
 Archaeologists named them “E-Group complexes.”
-Although there was great diversity in these structures across time and place, what they had in common was a large rectangular, flat, paved plaza with a square four-sided pyramid aligned to the cardinal directions, situated west of a… Read More
+Although there was great diversity in these structures across time and place, what they had in common was a large rectangular, flat, paved plaza with a square four-sided pyramid aligned to the cardinal directions, situated west of… Read More

 Caves: Entrances To The Underworld

-Places closer to the gods were portals and places of ritual Rio Frio Cave, Belize Caves, where one descends toward the k’u’x (heart or center) of a mountain, are especially hot places.
+Being closer to the gods, they were portals and places of ritual Rio Frio Cave, Belize Caves, where one descends toward the k’u’x (heart or center) of a mountain, are especially hot places.
 This is due to their symbolic proximity to the powers unleashed by cosmic convergence at the axis mundi.
-Eduard Fisher (Anthropologist) The Yucatan Peninsula is one of the largest limestone shelves in the world.
+Eduard Fisher, Anthropologist The Yucatan Peninsula is one of the largest limestone shelves in the world.
 In the north, the bedrock is porous and the landscape relatively flat, so rainwater runs and collects in underground caves.
-There are no visible… Read More
+There are no visible rivers… Read More

 The Ancient Maya Ball Game